 Tender shrimp coated in peppery Old Bay spice, poached in butter, and finished in beer — and then peeled and eaten while their still warm.
 This is comforting, nostalgic finger food at its most satisfying.

-The shrimp comes together in minutes, and it’s terrifically messy, so it’s perfect for a late afternoon happy hour on the patio.
-Gather up a bunch of friends, peel and eat shrimp, have some beers, and tell your best stories!
+The shrimp comes together in minutes, and it’s terrifically messy, so it’s perfect for a late afternoon happy hour on the patio with the S.O. — or a snacky dinner with the whole family.
 If you want to add to it, think about a green salad, some grilled corn, and a baguette to sop up all that buttery beer broth.

-Our tips: Make a double batch because these shrimp go quick.
-Serve them with a big stack of napkins, and a lighter beer.
+Our tip: Serve the shrimp with a big stack of napkins and a lighter beer.
 We’d suggest a Deschutes Pacific Wonderland lager — its light, citrusy notes will be just the right complement to the zesty shrimp.

 Servings: 6 to 8

 2 lb shrimp, deveined and shells split

 2 ½ Tbsp Old Bay seasoning

 ¾ cup beer (or ½ cup dry white wine)